-Table.25 shows the technical staff by qualifications and gender for the Academic Year 2013/14.
-The emerging picture is that there are more technical staff (18) with Certificate qualifications than any other qualifications.
+Table.25 shows the technical staff by qualifications and gender for the Academic Year 2014/15.
+The emerging picture is that there are more technical staff (17) with Certificate qualifications than any other qualifications.
 There are other six technical staff that are also academic staff whose qualifications range from Tutorial Assistant to PhD holders.
-The latter group has already been recategorised into academic staff cadres.
-A lot needs to be done so that OUT can improve further the technical staff skills and qualifications in line with the OUT schemes of service.
+The latter group has already been recategorised into academic staff skills and qualifications in line with the OUT can improve further the technical staff skills and qualifications in line with the OUT schemes of service.
 Furthermore, OUT has to convince the Government to allow it to employ more technicians to ensure each coordination or regional centre has at least one ICT technician following installation of wireless internet in all the regional centres of OUT.